Gloucester Park, Perth: Cricket

 The World Series Cricket match took place in Gloucester Park between 1977 and 1979.
 Instead of holding their event in major Australian cricket grounds, Kerry Packer and his organization decided on renting a non-cricket stadium; Gloucester Park was chosen as the stadium for the Perth venue.
 Other non-cricket stadium includes the Melbourne's Waverley Park, the Sydney Showground Stadium, and Adelaide's Football Park.
 However, since Gloucester Park is a trotting ground, it does not have the standard grass pitches compatible for a top-class match.
 Artificially-prepared pitches were transported to Gloucester Park in order to accommodate to the situation.

 Heritage listing

 On 9 May 2003, Gloucester Park was interim listed in the State Register of Heritage Places.
-The park was recognized for its social and historical qualities.
+The park was recognised for its social and historical qualities.
 Environment and Heritage Minister Judy Edwards acknowledged the park's high level of authenticity as the oldest and only remaining harness racing track in Perth.
 The Minister also said that "Gloucester Park has been a major venue for social gathering in Perth since 1929 and is highly valued by the Western Australia Trotting Association and members of the wider public for the past 70 years" and "contributes to the community's sense of place".
 Gloucester park's historical character is also defined by its main entrance and infrastructure, which lost some of its qualities such as the original stands and tearoom, due to the East Perth Redevelopment Project in 1980.